matsu911/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.0.5 =
+Important upgrade for 0.0.4 users!
+Fixes a bug when a user tries to view likes when they have no friends.

 = 0.0.4 =
 Upgrading allows you to choose what information about the 'likers' of an item is shown.